-(-7)

-Amount

-(3) Outstanding

-(2) Amount Held by Exclusive of

-(1) Amount Us or for Our Amounts Shown
+(1) Title of Class (2) Amount Authorized (3) Amount Held by Us or for Our Account Amount Outstanding Exclusive of Amounts Shown Under (3) Common stock 100,000,000 100

-Title of Class Authorized Account Under (3)

-Common stock 100,000,000 100

 Under our charter, our Board of Directors is authorized to classify and reclassify any unissued shares of stock into other classes or series of stock without obtaining stockholder approval.
 As permitted by the Maryland General Corporation Law, our charter provides that the Board of Directors, without any action by our stockholders, may amend the charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that we have authority to issue.